cstewart-pivotal/apbg-pcf-enablement/enablement/workshops/overview.md

 ## Workshops
 These light-weight workshops are ***product-focused*** and are designed to be run in-person.
 Agendas are flexible and can be combined to allow the workshops to be varying durations ranging from half-day to multi-day.
-Below are outlined agendas but can be customized to include specific topics.
+Below are outlined agendas that can be customized to include specific topics.
 If you are interested in running a workshop, please contact [Cameron Stewart](mailto:cstewart@pivotal.io) for details.

 - [BOSH Workshop](bosh/overview.md)
 - [PCF Developer Workshop](pcf_dev/overview.md)